crvidya/jsonld-java/README.md

 =========

 * The `Context` class is a `Map` and many of the options are stored as values of the map.
 These could be made into variables, whice should speed things up a bit (the same with the termDefinitions variable inside the Context).
+* some sort of document loader interface (with a mockup for testing) is required